 DC Plane Crash Lawyer

 A recent plane crash over the Potomac River, involving a small aircraft and a military helicopter, has brought renewed attention to the risks of aviation accidents in Washington, D.C.
-DC is known to have the strictest aviation rules in the country.
-Flying anywhere directly over the District is strictly prohibited for commercial aircraft.
-When an airplane is flying into Washington Reagan (DCA), it is required to be on a very tight flight path.
+DC has the strictest aviation rules in the country.
+Commercial aircraft cannot fly directly over the District.
+An airplane flying into Washington Reagan (DCA) must be on a very tight flight path.
 While DCA is not the largest airport, it is home to the busiest runway in the country, with planes landing about every minute.
-All the while, it cannot deviate even slightly from its path or risk fighter jets being scrambled from a nearby airbase.
+All the while, it cannot deviate even slightly from its path or risk fighter jets scrambling from a nearby airbase.
 With all these precautions, one may believe that a DC plane crash lawyer is seldom necessary.
 But in the wake of tragedy, victims and their families deserve justice.

 A crash of a commercial airliner in the United States is exceptionally rare.
 The last time there was a crash was in 2009 in Buffalo, New York.
 In Washington, DC, understanding who is responsible requires experience with federal aviation laws, National Transportation Safety Board (NTSB) investigations, and local regulations.
 A complex interplay exists between federal regulations affecting civil air travel and military activity.
 Nonetheless, traditional rules of negligence still apply.
 And where negligent behavior leads to tragic deaths, families and estates are entitled to compensation.
 An experienced DC plane crash lawyer can help you and your family navigate these intricate legal matters and advocate on your behalf against the federal government when a military helicopter causes a crash.
-Immediate action can preserve evidence, comply with strict deadlines in filing a claim against the federal government, and ensure that responsible parties are held accountable.
+Immediate action preserves evidence, meets strict deadlines for filing a claim against the federal government, and holds responsible parties accountable.

 Call today for a free consultation with a DC plane crash lawyer.